-Buy the Good Fabric & Thread
+Buy the Good Fabric and Thread

 I started feverishly making quilts with my discount fabric and thought I was doing a good job.
 Everything looked nice, the seams lay flat, and the quilting went smoothly.
 Then it all fell apart.
 Literally.